We aspire to translate science into survival by developing new immunotherapies

 BioNTech works closely with some of the world’s most established pharmaceutical companies and non-profit organizations to drive breakthroughs in medical science, therapeutical innovations, and improvement of quality of care.
 We have established a broad set of relationships with multiple global pharmaceutical collaborators, including Genmab, Sanofi, Genentech, a member of the Roche Group, Regeneron, Genevant, Fosun Pharma, and Pfizer.

-BioNTech will use the lessons of its COVID-19 vaccine program “Project Lightspeed” to inform and accelerate new research initiatives.
-We aim to bring novel oncology and infectious disease therapies to the market within the next five years.
+We aim to bring novel oncology and infectious disease therapies to the market.
 BioNTech is also exploring how to apply its technology to advancements in treating allergies, inflammatory diseases, and regenerative medicine.

-2021 was a transformational year for BioNTech with the development and approval of the first mRNA drug in history.
-See our Annual Report for the year 2021 for an overview of corporate and scientific milestones, detailed updates on our pipeline candidates and a summary of our financial results.
+2022 was a transformational year for BioNTech with the transformation of the company to a globally integrated immunotherapy powerhouse.
+See our Annual Report for the year 2022 for an overview of corporate and scientific milestones, detailed updates on our pipeline candidates and a summary of our financial results.